Diphtheria, Tetanus, Pertussis, Hepatitis B, Polio and Haemophilus influenzae type b (DTaP-HB-IPV-Hib) Vaccine

 Tetanus, also known as lockjaw, is caused by bacteria mostly found in the soil.
 When the bacteria enter the skin through a cut or scrape, they produce a poison that can cause painful tightening of muscles all over the body.
 It is very serious if the breathing muscles are affected.
 Up to 1 in 5 people who get tetanus may die.

 Hepatitis B is a virus that attacks the liver.
 It can cause serious disease including permanent liver damage called cirrhosis.
-Hepatitis B is also the main cause of liver cancer, which can be fatal.
-Hepatitis B virus is spread from one infected person to another by contact with blood or body fluids.
+Hepatitis B is also 1 of the main causes of liver cancer, which can be fatal.
+The hepatitis B virus is spread through contact with blood or body fluids from a person infected with the virus.
 Mothers who are infected with hepatitis B virus can pass the virus to their newborn babies during delivery.
 When young children get infected with hepatitis B virus they often do not have symptoms but most will stay infected for life.
 This is why getting protection from the vaccine at a young age is important.

 Polio is a disease caused by infection with a virus.
 While most polio infections show no symptoms, others can result in paralysis of arms or legs and even death.
 Paralysis occurs in about 1 in 200 people infected with the polio virus.
 Polio can be spread by contact with the bowel movements (stool) of an infected person.
 This can happen from eating food or drinking water contaminated with stool.

 Haemophilus influenzae type b is a bacteria that most commonly infects children under 5 years of age.
 It can cause serious and life-threatening infections including meningitis, an infection of the lining that covers the brain, and septicemia, an infection of the blood.
 Haemophilus influenzae type b infection is spread by coughing, sneezing or having close face-to-face contact.
 For every 20 children who get sick, 1 may die.